 Queen of the Gulf: Part 1

 In early 1981 I took passage on the last ocean-going, regularly scheduled passenger ship in the world: the RMS Dwarka, running from the Persian Gulf to Karachi and Bombay.
 I had just left my newspaper job to travel in the Muslim world and write my first book, The Heart of the Bazaar: A Journey Into Islamic Asia.
-That book was rejected 75 times and never published — but years later it became the basis for my newest book, Street of Storytellers.
-Here is the first part of a chapter from the original Heart of the Bazaar.
+The book was rejected 75 times and never published — so this chapter from it has never before been shared.
+I thought I’d serialize it, starting today.

 The last Dubai morning is washed in sun.
 A taxi takes me from my hotel neighborhood, looking back as I leave it, down into Port Rashid through a gate in a very long, high wire fence.
 I see no water, only asphalt expanse.
 Cranes and cargo derricks stand at leisure, far down the sky.
 Somewhere in this the taxi lands me at the passenger terminal, which is a tiny white cube on the asphalt.
 This is not, it seems, a people-oriented port.